DayoOliyide/kafka-cluster/README.md

 TODO -- find a way to access the docker ips directly in osx

-- To create a topic (with 1 partition and one replication/copy) ``./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --create --topic test
+- To create a topic (with 1 partition and one replication/copy) ``
+# This is okay for any setup (1 or more node kafkas).
+Experiment with the partition numbers
---partitions 1 --replication-factor 1``
+./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --create --topic test --partitions 1 --replication-factor 1
+# This next one is ideally should be for a multi-node cluster, you can still run a similar command for a single node cluster
+# just making sure the number of replicas is less/equal to nodes.
+# The following is ideal for a 3 node cluster, my personal rule of thumb is to have the number of partitions and replicas be multiples of the number of nodes
+./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --create --topic test --partitions 9 --replication-factor 3
+``

 - To see a list of available topics ``./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --list``